LoganMerchant/super-duper-portfolio/README.md

 ## Introduction

 Welcome to the GitHub repository for my portfolio.
-Feel free to browse around the code, visit the deployed application, and let me know what you think.
+After browsing through the code and the project itself (which highlights both individual and group projects of mine), my hope is that you will feel confident that I will make a good candiate for any team or project.
+Please reach out via any of the links that can be found throughout the application.

 ## Demo